I’m often asked how I afford to take so many international trips. Pull up a chair. Pour a cup of coffee. Let’s talk.

 I’ve made two trips to Europe for under $430 (per trip) on Delta.
 I went to Iceland for $585 roundtrip.
 Costa Rica and Montreal for $400.
 You get the point.
 Here’s how:

 Some major cities are much less expensive to fly in and out of than others.
 Book the main leg of your international flight from one of the affordable airports.
-They are most often: New York City, Chicago, Dallas, and LAX (for Asia).
+They are most often: New York City, Boston, Ft.
+Lauderdale and LAX (for Delta Air Lines).

-I live in Nashville, so I know that the most affordable airports (of the ones listed above) for me to get to from here are New York and Chicago.
-I mainly book out of New York.
+I live in Nashville, so I know that the most affordable airport for me to get to is New York.
+I most often book an international trip out of New York.

 Once the main leg of your flight is booked, it’s time to get yourself to that airport.
 This is called your positioning flight.
 You can book a roundtrip flight or one-way flights, whichever is the more affordable option.
 Here’s an example:

-I searched “Nashville to Portugal” and the lowest flight was $1,537.
+I searched “Nashville to Portugal” and the lowest fare was $1,537.
 It included a connection in New York.
 This is the average cost of airfare to Europe from most U.S. cities.

-Not wanting to pay that much, I searched for flights from “New York to Portugal” on the same airline.
-It was $650 for basic economy and $710 for main cabin.
+Not wanting to pay that much, I searched “New York to Portugal” on the same airline.
+It was $650 for Basic Economy and $710 for Main Cabin.
 Much better.

-The average roundtrip flight from Nashville to New York is $250–sometimes cheaper.
-Using this method, the total cost from Nashville to Portugal with a connection in New York is now $960 (even cheaper if you pick basic economy).
+The average roundtrip flight from Nashville to New York is $250 —sometimes cheaper.
+Using this method, the total cost from Nashville to Portugal with a connection in New York is now $960 (even less if you pick Basic Economy).
 I prefer that to the $1,537 price tag.

 Make sure both bookings are with the same airline (or partner airlines) in case there’s a major delay that causes you to miss a leg of your flight.
 Don’t know which airlines are partners?
 It’s easy to find using Google.
 (Delta is SkyTeam, United is Star Alliance, etc.)